 South Hill Neighborhood Plan

-On February 7, 2017, the City Council will consider second and final reading of an ordinance adopting the South Hill Neighborhood Plan, which includes a Comprehensive Plan chapter, amendments to the Zoning and Future Land Use maps, and amendments to municipal code sections 20.31 Mixed Use Zones and 20.52 Mixed Use - Design Review Overlay.
+On February 7, 2017, the City Council approved an ordinance adopting the South Hill Neighborhood Plan, which includes a Comprehensive Plan chapter, amendments to the Zoning and Future Land Use maps, and amendments to municipal code sections 20.31 Mixed Use Zones and 20.52 Mixed Use - Design Review Overlay.
 Please see the proposed plan documents linked to the right.

-Staff anticipates that the SHNP, including all applicable zoning map and code amendments, will become effective by the end of February.
+This plan, including all applicable zoning map and code amendments, will become effective on February 28, 2017.

 City Council held a public hearing on this proposed sub-area plan at their November 22, 2016 meeting.
 Previously, the Planning Commission held a public hearing and made a recommendation on the South Hill Neighborhood Plan in April, 2016.
 Prior to formally presenting that recommendation to City Council, an open house was held on August 10, 2016 as well as prior to the November 22 hearing.